Mars Doubles in Brightness

 Nov.
 21, 2007: During the past month, Mars has doubled in brightness and it is putting on a nice show for backyard stargazers.

-"Very nice!" agrees Dan Peterson of Racine, Wisconsin, who captured a similar snapshot the next night.
+"Very nice!" agrees Dan Peterson of Racine, Wisconsin, who captured athe next night.

 The blue polar swirl in these pictures is the "North Polar Hood"—a giant icy cloud that forms over the Martian north pole during winter.
 Why blue?
 That's the color of sunlight scattered from very tiny crystals of ice (smaller than the wavelength of light itself) floating in the cloud.
 The blue hood vs. Mars' red terrain appear in pleasing contrast through any mid-sized backyard telescope.

 You don't need a telescope to enjoy Mars, however.
 It is plainly visible to the naked eye, bright and red, standing out among the pale stars of Gemini as something definitely different.

 Finding the constellation and the planet within is child's play on Nov.
 26th and 27th.
 That's when the nearly full Moon glides past Mars, only one degree away, and draws attention to the pair.
 If you can find the full Moon, you can find Mars.
 Look east before bedtime on Monday evening, Nov.
 26th, or west before dawn on Tuesday morning, Nov.
 27th.

 Take a cup of coffee outside on Nov.
 27th and spend some time sipping it while the sun rises and a hint of blue infuses the twilight sky.
 The sight of the silver Moon and red Mars backlit by blue sky is breathtaking.
 Sky maps:, .